 OTC products tend to be less expensive than dermatologist treatments and are easily available in most drugstores and online.

 However, some people may have a sensitivity or allergy to the ingredients.
 People should contact a dermatologist before using these products to treat hyperpigmentation.

 Trying medical treatments

-If home treatments do not lead to the desired results, professional medical treatments can help even out skin tone.
+If home treatments do not yield the desired results, professional medical treatments can help even skin tone.